savannstm/revolutionary-audio-player/README.md

 ## Build

 You need a C++23 compatible compiler: `clang`, `gcc`, `msvc`.
 The project uses CMake as build system.

-You'll need `Qt6`, `FFmpeg` and `rapidhash` to build the project.
+You'll need `Qt6` (>=6.8.0), `FFmpeg` (>=7.0) and `rapidhash` to build the project.

+Clone the repository: `git clone https://github.com/savannstm/revolutionary-audio-player`.

+From there you can use `build.ps1` (PowerShell) and `build.sh` (Bash) scripts to build the project into `build` directory.

+Script supports `-r` argument for building in `Release` mode.

+Build artifacts are output to `build/target` directory.

 Default builds of the program include FFmpeg built with the following configuration: `--enable-asm --enable-optimizations --enable-stripping --disable-debug --enable-static --disable-all --enable-avformat --enable-avcodec --enable-avfilter --enable-swresample --enable-decoder=mp3,flac,opus,aac,alac,vorbis,png,pcm_s16le,pcm_s24le,pcm_s32le,pcm_f32le,jpeg,mjpeg,bmp,webp,ac3,eac3 --enable-demuxer=mp3,flac,ogg,aac,wav,mov,matroska --enable-filter=aformat,firequalizer,aresample,alimiter --enable-protocol=file --enable-zlib`

 Path to the `rapidhash` headers can be passed as `-DRAPIDHASH_INCLUDE_DIRS`.

-`build.ps1` PowerShell script and `build.sh` Bash script are used to build the project to `build` directory.

-Script supports `-r` argument for building in `Release` mode.

-Build artifacts are output to `build/target` directory.